js-penguins/hw-w02d01-ajax-weather/readme.md

     - Have the temperature turn blue if under 40, and red if above 90.
     - Look into the [javascript date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and change the background color based on the time of day.
 - Look into [Font Awesome](http://fontawesome.io/) and add icons based on the weather.

+## Submission

+Homework is due by **11:00 Sunday**!
+Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/how-to-queue-with-TAs.md) for queuing.
+Follow the normal [rules for homework submission](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/homework-policy.md), remember to include a link to your **repo**.